crystall1nedev/Malachite/README.md

 # Malachite
 *noun*
 1. a crystal with the properties of revealing hidden parts of yourself
-2. the name of my app to take control of the macro lens on iPhone
+2. the name of my app to take back control of your iPhone or iPad's camera lenses.
 ---
 ## What is it?
-Malachite is a **work-in-progress** app that gives you more control over the macro lens of (or connected to) your iPhone.
+Malachite is a **work-in-progress** camera app, designed to put pro controls into the hands of even more users.

 ## What do I need?[^1]
+Malachite will run on any iPhone or iPad with **iOS 15.0** or later.

 I recommend one of the following configurations...
-- An iPhone or iPad with one of the following:
+- An iPhone or iPad with one of the following...
   - A built-in ultra-wide camera that supports Apple's macro mode:
     - iPhone 13 Pro or iPhone 13 Pro Max
     - iPhone 14 Pro or iPhone 14 Pro Max
     - iPhone 15 Pro or iPhone 15 Pro Max
     - iPhone 16 or later (excluding iPhone 16e)
-  - A third-party lens attachment
+- ...and/or a third-party lens attachment
-...and **iOS 15.0** or later.

 ## What can I do with this?
 - [x] Enjoy a fully-native, no-external library Swift app